Should you downsize your home?

 - Less stress.
 Let’s face it, a large home can come with more headaches and demands especially if you have a large property to maintain.

 What are the disadvantages of downsizing your home?

-- Too much time with loved ones.
-While it may be good to get closer to your loved ones, if you’re used to having a room to yourself or your own TV to watch what you want, then downsizing could be an adjustment.
+- Personal space.
+If you’re used to having a room to yourself or your own TV to watch what you’d like, then downsizing could be an adjustment.

-- The expenses of buying, selling and moving.
-The thought of packing up years of living, finding a new home and selling your old home can seem daunting.
-Plus it’s expensive.
+- The expenses of buying, selling, and moving.
+The thought of packing up years of living, finding a new home, and selling your old home can seem daunting.
+Plus, it can be expensive.
 Moving costs, closing fees, new furniture, repairs, and remodeling can add up.